frankzhu2003/strands/README.md

 ## 2. develocitySA

 ### Purpose
-`develocitySA` is a Strands Agent, using the local LLM, and compatible client that connects to the `develocitymcp` server to:
+`develocitySA` is a Strands Agent, using the local LLM, which uses compatible client that connects to the `develocitymcp` server to:
 - Query for the latest build IDs
 - Fetch build details by ID

+and compatible client that connects to the official `github-mcp-server` server to:
+- Create an issue using Build Id and Build Details
 ---

 ## 3. Run